BC’s Recent Attempt to Halt the Spread of COVID-19: What the New Orders Mean for You and Your Business

 - personal and home-based services, such as hair and nail salons, cleaning services, house repair, tutoring and music lessons, and home care for disabled individuals;

-- formal meetings, such as city-council meetings, Alcoholics Anonymous meetings, and group support meetings; and
+- formal meetings, such as city-council meetings, Alcoholics Anonymous meetings, group support meetings, and business meetings; and

 Limousines and party buses must suspend operations until further notice.